rachfop/takomo-docs/docs/stacks/configuring-stacks.md

 ## Use Stack Groups to Define Common Configuration

-You can create more directories under `stacks` directory to group stacks by environment, region or by some other criterion.
-These directories are treated as stack groups and can be used to provide common configuration for stacks that belong to them by placing a `config.yml` file into the directory.
+You can create more directories under the `stacks` directory in order to group stacks by environment, region or by some other criterion.
+These directories are treated as stack groups and can be used to provide common configurations for stacks that belong to them by placing a `config.yml` file into the directory.
 Individual stacks can override some or all of the configuration they inherit from their stack group.

 :::note
 There are some stack properties, like stack name and template, that can't be defined at the stack group level.
 Where each property can be defined is documented in [the configuration reference](/docs/config-reference/stacks).